 The Beltsville Agricultural Research Center (BARC) is a unit of the Agricultural Research Service of the U.S. Department of Agriculture (USDA).
 It is located on a 2670-ha [6,600-ac] parcel of land in northwestern Prince George’s County near Beltsville, Maryland.
 Initially established in 1910, a wide range of agriculture research is conducted, such as soil, water, and air conservation; plant sciences; animal sciences; food safety; human nutrition; and integrated farming systems.
 Over the years, wastes from the research activities, including low-level radioactive chemicals, have been disposed using various means.
 On site, there is a low-level waste radioactive burial site.
 Established in 1949, it is an approximate 0.6-ha [1.5-ac] landfill where both liquid and solid wastes were disposed.
 Disposal of liquid wastes ceased in 1984, and disposal of all wastes ceased in 1987.
 Access to the landfill is restricted.
 Inside BARC, there are more than 800 buildings (laboratories, greenhouses, barns, office buildings, and some residences), but agricultural fields, livestock grazing areas, orchards, and forests cover the majority of the site.

 The low-level radioactive burial site at BARC was permitted under a USDA broad scope license issued by the Atomic Energy Commission (AEC) and AEC regulations in effect at the time.
 The site was later permitted by the U.S. Nuclear Regulatory Commission (NRC), the predecessor of the AEC.
 The NRC license is No. 19-00915-03 and is held by the USDA Radiation Safety Division.
 The site was established in 1949 and accepted waste until 1987.
 Buried wastes include radioactive isotopes; scintillation fluids; contaminated metal, glass, and plastic; contaminated animal carcasses; animal wastes; and other research-related wastes.
 Most of the radioactivity buried in the pits was in the form of tritium (3H), carbon-14 (14C), and nickel-63 (63Ni).
 The burial site contains 50 designed pits that are approximately 3 m [10 ft] by 3.5 m [12 ft] and 3 m [10 ft] deep.
 There are approximately 2 m [6 ft] of buffer space between the pits, and 1.5 m [5 ft] of clean backfill on top of each pit.
 The top of the backfill is level with the ground surface.
 Depth to groundwater is approximately 7.5 m [25 ft] below the ground surface.
 USDA submitted a decommissioning plan in August 2009 to the NRC for the BARC low-level radioactive burial site and submitted a revised final decommissioning plan in February 2012.
-The plan is to excavate soils and wastes, classify and separate them, and dispose of the wastes in off-site treatment or disposal facilities.
-The activities will be performed consistent with an NRC-approved Decommissioning Plan, and USDA completed the removal of radioactive material and contaminated soil in 2014.
+Activities were performed consistent with the NRC-approved Decommissioning Plan, and USDA completed the removal of radioactive material and contaminated soil in 2014.
 USDA has completed most final status surveys, and NRC has performed independent confirmatory sampling.

 3.0 Major Technical or Regulatory Issues